uvarc/rc-website/content/userinfo/rivanna/software/chemistry.md

 # Available Chemistry Software

-To get an up-to-date list of the installed bioinformatics applications, log on to Rivanna and run the following command in a terminal window:
+To get an up-to-date list of the installed chemistry applications, log on to Rivanna and run the following command in a terminal window:
 ```
 module keyword chem
 ```